chenyingshu/google_3dtile_collection/README.md

 ### Merge Multi-Texture into One
 #### STEP 4 - Pack Textures into One
+**Note:** This is inapplicable for files processed with optional Step 3.5.

 Merge texture images into one and use only one material, please run: <br>
 ``python objuvpacker.py [path\_to\_obj\_file.obj] -m [path\_to\_material\_file.mtl] -o [output\_path\_name]
 ``